stoolball-england/stoolball-org-uk/Documentation/Caching.md

 The cached data sources define the length of time the cache lasts for, and whether it uses absolute or sliding expiration, using the `CacheConstants` class.
 In some cases these use a Polly cache policy which is defined in `Startup.cs`.

-When caches need to be updated immediately for all the controller requires an `ICacheClearer<T>` and calls the `ClearCacheFor` method with the object the cache needs to be cleared for.
-Where caches only need to be cleared for the editor, this is handled by requiring an `ICacheOverride` in the controller and calling a method on that to override the cache.
+When caches need to be updated immediately for all the controller either requires an `ICacheClearer<T>` and calls the `ClearCacheFor` method with the object the cache needs to be cleared for, or for listings it requires an `IListingCacheClearer<T>` and a call to `ClearCache`.

 ## Further caching with Examine